thavel/nyuki/README.md

 A lightweight Python library designed to implement agents (aka nyukis).
 It provides features that shall help developers with managing the following topics:

 * Expose service features through a RESTful API
-* Communication between nyukis (over HTTP and XMPP)
+* Communication between nyukis (over HTTP, XMPP or MQTT)
 * Helpers for asyncio-based programming

 This library has been written with a focus on reliability and developer-friendliness.
 Its design promotes single-threaded and asynchronous coding style through the extensive use of the [Python asyncio](https://docs.python.org/3/library/asyncio.html) event loop.
 A single loop is used to manage HTTP, XMPP-based and MQTT-based communications as well as executing internal logic.
 Nyukis are suited for Agent-Oriented Programming and very useful to build distributed systems and scalable services.